 - The defect existed when it left the manufacturer

-- The device was used as intended (or in a foreseeable manner)
+- The device was used as intended (or in foreseeable manner)

 - The defect caused the injury